ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented, and answer all of the other questions about your experiences in completing this project.
-The finished version of your reflection should fully describe the influence that the size of the input data set, the procedure chosen for performing uniquification, and the type of data that is input into the uniquification procedure has on the memory and time efficiency of the process and the amount of size reduction achieved by a specific configuration.
+One of the main goals of the reflection is for you to explain the trends that you see in the different provided text files.
+You should also discuss how the `textanalysis` program uses discrete structures like the list and the set to automatically characterize the text of a complete document.

 ## Project Assessment